 The same balls could be moved to a table and roll around freely and even roll off on to the floor.
 If they came into contact with objects in the room they would stop or even get stuck on real furniture.
 This type of real world mapping may be the most interesting aspect of the HoloLens and could ultimately lead to increasingly more powerful apps.

 Zero presents information card-style which gives immediate access to message summaries without clicking through various menus, and it is text only so you get just the information you need to make a decision on what to do with a given message.
 Although one would think this style would force the user to spend more time on each message this isn’t the case.
 Messages are consumed a great deal faster then moved to another folder immediately.
 Swiped messages are automatically archived.
+Users of cheap computers need not worry, this app is very well optimized.

 From the initial feed you can move a message to another folder, tap it to keep it in the inbox, or reply to it directly despite the latency inherent in typical satellite internet connections.
 There are also easy to use buttons that let you view archived messages, folders, and then back to your inbox in a flash.
 Although email attachments are not presented in the default view, they are available to be clicked on and viewed within the app.